Vardoge/synq-getting-started/README.md

   * Maintenance of the issues, README, and ensuring others can contribute to the repo easily (without the maintainer being there).
   * Ensuring proper PR reviews and periodic code reviews
   * Come up with ideas to improve the system, repo or process
-* Cleanup Thursdays - set aside half a day per week for owners to fix various things, clean up workspaces/readmes, conduct code reviews etc.  Key is to STOP WHAT YOU'RE DOING and take the time to breathe and do some much needed cleanup :)
+* [Cleanup Thursdays](https://trello.com/b/ZI68fM9w/cleanup-thursdays) - set aside half a day per week for owners to fix various things, clean up workspaces/readmes, conduct code reviews etc.  Key is to STOP WHAT YOU'RE DOING and take the time to breathe and do some much needed cleanup :).

 ### Scheduling and Tracking work

-* [Trello Roadmap](https://trello.com/b/2YvamUq6/product-roadmap) - This is where we track high level things to work on.
+* [Dev Roadmap](https://trello.com/b/2YvamUq6/product-roadmap) - This is where we track high level things to work on.
 Business decides on key features and R&D will review those and assign developers to own a "card", which will then produce n issues in GitHub.
 Dev will also add to the roadmap as well.
 * GitHub Issues - specific work needed to accomplish and are usually tied to a Trello card.
 We'll also have one off bugs, devop tasks, cleanup etc that is required for routine maintenance
 * Once cards are assigned, each owner will be in charge of creating the issues needed to implement the card, so everything is driven by the owner.
 Cards would be assigned based on the code it touches and who maintains and the time that person has.